AstarNetwork/astar-docs/docs/learn/zkEVM/faq.md

 There will be a number of different ways participants in the zkEVM ecosystem can earn incentives, although, at least for now, a planned airdrop is not one of them.
 Please follow the zkEVM Journey campaign if you'd like to learn more, and to get involved during the launch phase.

-### Does Astar zkEVM use a ZK-Rollup architecture?
-Why so?
+### Is Astar zkEVM a zk rollup?

-Astar team has decided to use ZK-Rollup architecture for the testnet.
-ZK-Rollups are fully secured and backed by Ethereum.
+Early iterations of zKatana testnet used zk rollup architecture exclusively, however, adding modular data availability while connecting to Polygon AggLayer means Astar zkEVM may be more accurately categorized as a **Validium** (zk proofs + data availability) though transactions are still 'rolled up' and submitted on-chain to be finalized in batches.

 ### What is the difference between Astar zkEVM and Ethereum mainnet?

-Astar zkEVM distinguishes itself from the Ethereum mainnet primarily by offering a much lower transaction cost (gas fees) and a greater transaction throughput.
-This enhanced throughput, combined with reduced transaction costs, provides developers with the ideal environment to create applications demanding high transaction speeds without the burden of high costs.
+From a user perspective, Astar zkEVM distinguishes itself from the Ethereum mainnet primarily by offering a much lower transaction cost and faster speeds.
+These features open the door to developers to create products that weren't possible or that became impractical to run on Ethereum mainnet, such as web3 gaming or high-speed trading .

-### Is Astar zkEVM going to become a Layer 2 on Ethereum, or Polygon PoS chain?
+### Is Astar zkEVM going to become a Layer 2 on Ethereum, or Polygon chain?

-Astar zkEVM will be deployed on Ethereum Layer 2, and will be powered by Polygon zkEVM technology.
+Astar zkEVM will be deployed as a Validium on Ethereum Layer 2, powered by Polygon CDK and AggLayer.

 ### Are you planning to support all ecosystems equally, or have some priorities?

-Astar zkEVM will be focusing on the Japanese market, in coordination with Polygon Labs.
+Astar zkEVM will be focusing on the Japanese and Korean markets, in coordination with Polygon Labs.
 Having different solutions will facilitate diverse needs for different dApp developers and enterprise solutions depending on their specific requirements.

 ### Why is Astar expanding to Layer 2, as a zkEVM network?

-Our projects and partners have shown a growing interest in zero-knowledge technology and layer 2 solutions, both emerging trends.
+Our projects and partners have shown a growing interest in zero-knowledge technology and Layer 2 solutions, both of which are emerging trends.
 Scaling our current blockchain through zero-knowledge solutions could meet demand growth by accessing the Ethereum ecosystem.

 ### What is the benefit for the current Astar ecosystem of deploying a Layer 2 zkEVM on Ethereum?